-In April we constructed a pavilion for the publishers of CTU at the Book World in Prague.
+Every April – already as a tradition – we construct a pavilion for the publishers of CTU at the Book World event in Prague.

 With the christmas PETree next to the National technical library PET-MAT celebrates 18 months of existence.